In 2013, Devers signed with the Red Sox (see Transactions below).

 Perhaps so he can expend all his energy on his acclimation, Devers advised his parents not to join him in Seattle.

 "The first people I called was my mom and my dad," said Devers.
 "And my dad got so excited that the first thing he said was, 'I'm booking a plane to go watch you play right now.'
 I told him hang on.
 When we're in Boston, we can work that out."
 (Browne - mlb.com - 7/24/17)

 One of Devers' nicknames is CARLITA.
 He said, "When we were younger and in the Dominican, we would always give each other nicknames.
 And I was the kid who was always smiling and happy, so they said we would call this kid Carlita, which means baby face."

 July 16, 2019: Devers received the MLB Players Alumni Association Heart and Hustle award for the Red Sox.
 This esteemed award honors active players who demonstrate a passion for the game of baseball and best embody the values, spirit and traditions of the game.
 The Heart and Hustle Award is also the only award in Major League Baseball that is voted on by former players.

 Devers hired a nutritionist during the winter before 2019 Spring Training, and also doubled down on his workouts, and arrived at camp looking like a different person.

 "This started last year (2018)," Red Sox manager Alex Cora said.
-"He was a big part o what we did in October and then he goes home and at that age, decides to get a nutritionist and a personal trainer and was working on his defense, and to go to Fort Myers early—it shows a lot to us."
+"He was a big part of what we did in October and then he goes home and at that age, decides to get a nutritionist and a personal trainer and was working on his defense.
+Then he goes to Fort Myers early—it shows a lot."

 2019 season: Breakout season?
 Maybe.
 But nobody predicted Devers was going to go off to the degree that he did.